SageMusic-lab/youtube-playlist-to-mp3/README.md

 The author does not host or distribute downloaded media.

-Users are responsible for complying with YouTube's Terms of Service, copyright law, and any other applicable laws or permissions.
+Users are responsible for complying with YouTube's Terms of Service, copyright law, and any other applicable laws and permissions.

 ---